-The stars on the Flag represent the Southern Cross constellation which can only be seen in the Southern Hemisphere, emphasising New Zealand's location in the South Pacific Ocean.
+The stars on the Flag represent the Southern Cross constellation, emphasising New Zealand's location in the South Pacific Ocean.
 The Union Jack in the top left-hand corner of the Flag recognises New Zealand’s historical foundations as a former British colony and dominion.

 What laws govern the New Zealand Flag and what protocols should I follow when flying the Flag?